Wheelbarrow: Modern variations

 In the 1970s, British inventor James Dyson introduced the Ballbarrow, an injection-molded plastic wheelbarrow with a spherical ball on the front end instead of a wheel.
 Compared to a conventional design, the larger surface area of the ball made the wheelbarrow easier to use in soft soil, and more laterally stable with heavy loads on uneven ground.

-The Honda HPE60, an electric power-assisted wheelbarrow, was produced in 1998.
 Power-assisted wheelbarrows are now widely available from a number of different manufacturers.
 Powered wheelbarrows are used in a range of applications; the technology has improved to enable them to take much heavier loads, beyond weights that a human could transport alone without assistance.
 Motorized wheelbarrows are generally either diesel powered or electric battery powered.
 Often used in small-scale construction applications where access for larger plant machinery might be restricted.